 The Black Ships

 After unsuccessfully skirmishing with the Western powers, however, the reformers realised that expelling the foreigners was not feasible.
-Restoring the emperor, however, was: following a series of military clashes between the shogun's armies and the rebels – which showed the rebels to have the upper hand – the last shogun, Yoshinobu (1837–1913), agreed to retire in 1867.
+Restoring the emperor was, however, and following a series of military clashes between the shogun's armies and the rebels, the rebels proved victorious.
+The last shogun, Yoshinobu (1837–1913), agreed to retire in 1867.
 He lived out his remaining years peacefully in Shizuoka.
+Which is not to say Tokugawa loyalists went quietly into the night; fighting continued, especially in the northeast, through 1868–69, in what is known as the Boshin War.

 In 1868, the new teenage emperor Mutsuhito (1852–1912; later known as Meiji) was named the supreme leader of the land, commencing the Meiji period (1868–1912; Enlightened Rule).
 The institution of the shogun was abolished and the shogunal base at Edo was refashioned into the imperial capital and given the new name, Tokyo (Eastern Capital).
-Which is not to say Tokugawa loyalists went quietly into the night; fighting continued, especially in the north, through 1868–69, in what is known as the Boshin War.
+In truth, the emperor still wielded little actual power: the new government was formed primarily of Satsuma or Chōshū samurai.

+Above all, the new leaders of Japan – keen observers of what was happening throughout Asia – feared colonisation by the West.
+They moved quickly to modernise, as defined by the Western powers, to prove they could stand on an equal footing with the colonisers.
 The government embarked on a grand project of industrialisation and militarisation.
 A great exchange began between Japan and the West: Japanese scholars were dispatched to Europe to study everything from literature and engineering to nation building and modern warfare.
 Western scholars were invited to teach in Japan's nascent universities.

 The new Japanese establishment learned quickly: in 1872 the first railroad opened, connecting Tokyo with the new port of Yokohama, south along Tokyo Bay.
 By 1889 the country had a constitution, modelled after the government frameworks of England and Prussia.
 Banking systems, a new legal code and political parties were established.
 Daimyō were 'persuaded' to give their domain land to the government in return for governorships or other compensation, enabling a prefectural system to be set up.